bobbymannino/comp2005-report/report.md

 getting a status from an endpoint (e.g. 200, 500), but also seeing the response formatted. the yaml file is [here](./insomnia-endpoints.yml).

-code coverage
-edge/corner cases
+- edge/corner cases
-test api routes via file on desktop
+- test api routes via file on desktop (system testing)

 #### App Testing

-explain UAT
+- code coverage
+- UAT -> make changes

 #### Automation